 If you are looking to buy your first camera, it can be a bit confusing.
 I know it was for me.

-A couple of years ago I knew I wanted to start taking better pictures on my travels and share them on Instagram, but I had no idea what camera to get.
+A couple of years ago I knew I wanted to start taking better pictures on my travels and to share them on social media, but I had no idea what camera to get.

 If you’re in the same situation, don’t sweat it.
 It’s actually pretty easy.